Lyuji282/VRChat-Avatars-3.0/README.md

 >
 > World Physics/Rigidbody is set up for a physics demo.
 It falls and collides with the world.
 >
 > If you want to see the demo, move World Physics/RigidbodyTarget outside of the World Physics hierarchy, to the base of the avatar, and raise the height.
-When the scene starts the rigidbody will have the constraint disabled, and Is Kinematic set inactive, enabling it to fall and collide.
-You can take this in-game for testing.
+You can take this in-game or use the emulator for testing.
 >
 > Look at World Physics/Rigidbody/Collider.
 There is a particle system component on this object.
 Copy and paste this particle system onto any object with a physics collider.
 Every object with this particle system will be deleted in the local mirror.
 >